 Check the weather before entering the woods and be aware of weather conditions at all times — if weather worsens, head out of the woods.

 Fire Danger: LOW

-Friday Night: Chance of snow.
-Cloudy, low around 13.
+Sunday Night: Chance of showers; mostly cloudy, low around 59.

 The National Weather Service provides a weather forecast for elevations above 3000 feet and spot forecasts for the summits of a handful of the highest peaks in Clinton, Essex and Franklin counties.
 [LINK]